Fairblock/docs/docs/start-a-capp-in-5-minutes/fairyring_capp.md

    - Encrypt transactions for deferred execution
    - Retrieve transaction status and results

-A walk through of this quick demo is show in the video below.
+A walkthrough of this quick demo is show in the video below.
 Feel free to watch it and follow along with the rest of this page.

 <div style={{ textAlign: "center" }}>
   <iframe